U.S. flag

 Anal anomalies include anal stenosis and/or anteriorly placed anus.
 No associated anomalies of the sacrum, vertebrae, or tethered cord have been reported.
 No affected individuals have had refractory constipation, fecal incontinence, or procedure-related stenosis or fistula.

-Characteristic facial features include widely spaced eyes; an aberrant anterior hairline extending to the ipsilateral eye (unilateral or bilateral) that is often wedge-shaped but may also resemble a thin stripe or appear tongue-shaped; ipsilateral absent or interrupted eyebrow; and a broad nose or notched or bifid nasal tip.
+Characteristic facial features include widely spaced eyes; an aberrant anterior hairline extending down to the ipsilateral eye (unilateral or bilateral) that is often wedge-shaped but may also resemble a thin stripe or appear tongue-shaped; ipsilateral absent or interrupted eyebrow; and a broad nose or notched or bifid nasal tip.

 Omphalocele or umbilical hernia has been reported in approximately one third of affected individuals.
-Conservative management or surgical intervention for omphalocele or umbilical hernia is usually well tolerated and outcomes are excellent.
+Conservative management or surgical intervention for omphalocele or umbilical hernia is usually well tolerated, and outcomes are excellent.
 Long-term intestinal complications have not been described.

 Other.
 Additional findings have been reported: renal pelviectasis, renal dysplasia, hydrometrocolpos and vaginal atresia, cutaneous syndactyly, and additional dysmorphic features (e.g., high forehead with a frontal upsweep of hair, dysplastic ears, maxillary hypoplasia, underdeveloped ala nasi, short philtrum, thin upper lip, and relative microstomia) [Slavotinek et al 2011, Mitter et al 2012, Nathanson et al 2013].
+One infant born with right unilateral dysplastic kidney had Cohen grade IV anterior glottic web (75% occlusion), grade I subglottic stenosis (40% stenosis), and aphonia [Dahlquist et al 2024].

 The manifestations and degree of severity vary even among affected members of the same family.